 Graduate certificates in the field of social sciences are also offered, with courses that focus on international relations and political economy, organizational design and development, terrorism studies, policymaking, and negotiation and conflict resolution.

-This career guide will provide helpful information on why the social sciences is an exciting field to be in the era of machine learning.
-Also included are details on the different career paths the industry outlook for careers in social science, as well as the ways to advance one’s career in the field.
+This careers in social studies guide will provide helpful information on why the social sciences is an exciting field to be in the era of machine learning.
+Also included are details on the different career paths the industry outlook for careers in social science, as well as the ways to advance one's career in the field.

+A common question among students is "What can you do with a social science degree?"
 Political scientists, anthropologists, social workers, psychologists, and economists are just some of the roles that social science majors take on with their ability to understand the processes of change in society.
-Social science majors can formulate, present and argue logical debates effectively and they have the ability to research, analyze and critically evaluate data.
+Social science majors, like those coming from a political science major, can formulate, present and argue logical debates effectively and they have the ability to research, analyze and critically evaluate data.

-Social science careers permeate every aspect of society.
-The political scientist provides us with an analysis of political trends, the anthropologist gives insights on how differences in culture affect our behavior, the social worker helps us cope with life’s circumstances, the psychologist helps us understand our actions, and the economist explains how market activities affect our personal finances.
+So, exactly what is social science?
+The practice permeates every aspect of society.
+The political scientist provides us with an analysis of political trends, the anthropologist gives insights into how differences in culture affect our behavior, the social worker helps us cope with life's circumstances, the psychologist helps us understand our actions, and the economist explains how market activities affect our personal finances.
 Social science professionals help individuals and groups thrive.
 Social scientists help us understand why we are organized the way we are as a people and as individuals.

 Pew Research reported in 2020 that employment is rising most rapidly in jobs most in need of social, fundamental, and analytical skills, which is the turf of social scientists (Kochhar, 2020).
 The core skills of the social science professional include the ability to analyze and evaluate problems and issues, the ability to collect and interpret statistical data, and awareness and sensitivity to the needs and values of others.
 Social science professionals are also able to communicate and develop logical arguments and work with teams.